N-aman/Ai_agent/README.md

 # AI Agent Data Extraction and Query Generation

-This project allows users to upload data from a CSV file or Google Sheets and generate custom queries for analyzing the data.
-The application extracts specific information from the data based on user-defined templates, and presents the results with options for further actions like downloading CSVs or processing the extracted data.
+This project enables users to upload data from a CSV file or Google Sheets and create custom queries to analyze and extract meaningful insights.
+By leveraging user-defined templates, the application generates queries tailored to the uploaded data.

+The application performs web searches based on these queries, retrieves relevant results, and uses a powerful language model (LLM) to parse and extract the most accurate and useful information from the web results.
+The extracted insights are then presented in an organized format, along with options for further processing, downloading CSVs, or refining the results for deeper analysis.

+This streamlined process allows users to transform raw data into actionable insights with minimal effort.

 ## Features